docker/docs/network/links.md

     $ docker run -d -p 127.0.0.1::5000 training/webapp python app.py

-You can also bind UDP ports by adding a trailing `/udp`.
+You can also bind UDP and SCTP (typically used by telecom protocols such as SIGTRAN, Diameter, and S1AP/X2AP) ports by adding a trailing `/udp` or `/sctp`.
 For example:

     $ docker run -d -p 127.0.0.1:80:5000/udp training/webapp python app.py